What is builder grade?

-The National Fenestration Rating Council has devised an NFRC label to help consumers compare product performance to price.
+The National Fenestration Rating Council has devised an NFRC label to help consumers compare window performance to price.
 The council states, "The U-factor measures how well a product prevents heat from escaping.
 The rate of heat loss is indicated in terms of the U-factor (U-value) of a window assembly.
 U-factor ratings generally fall between 0.20 and 1.20.
 The lower the U-value, the greater a window’s resistance to heat flow and the better its insulating value."

 Homeowners should invest in a higher quality window that will not only provide comfort but will decrease energy consumption, saving money in the long run and defraying initial cost.

-Before choosing doors primarily consider function ― a solid wood door will hold up well in active households and if damaged can be refinished, while the cheapest hollow-core doors require replacement.
+Before choosing doors, primarily consider function ― a solid wood door will hold up well in active households and if damaged can be refinished, while the cheapest hollow-core doors require replacement.
 Visit local suppliers and visually inspect doors.
 Price range is not necessarily indicative of quality in construction and styles vary widely.

-Builder’s grade tile is cheap.
+Builder grade tile is cheap.
 Period.
 Cheap tile translates into poor durability including future risk of fractures, chipping and problems with glazes.
 Rule of thumb?
 The more expensive the tile, the better the quality.

 Most consumers believe builder’s grade cabinets are low quality, but that isn’t always true.
 Some stock cabinets are constructed from cheap material and come in limited sizes and styles, but it isn’t impossible to find a good deal and a reasonably well-built set of cabinets.
-For example, IKEA cabinets have been a top-rated product by Consumer Reports.
+For example, IKEA cabinets have been top-rated by Consumer Reports.

 Pigments give paint its color.
 Low cost bulk pigments used in builder’s grade paint, called extenders, don’t hold up as well as prime pigments like titanium dioxide (which is added to both light and dark colors).
-They quickly turn dull and color fades compared to top-notch paints that not only have better washability, but retain brightness and sheen.
+Cheaper pigments quickly turn dull and color fades compared to top-notch paints that not only have better washability, but retain brightness and sheen.